Establishing a culture of diversity and commemorating Black History Month

 Mixed males and females laughing and clapping

 DE&I is a critical component of our company culture, and it starts with each employee.
 Our company is a group of dynamic individuals from different backgrounds and cultures with diverse personal experiences and beliefs.
-These differences can include age, ability, religion, gender, sexual orientation or expression, national origin, and race.
-We strive to be a model inclusive organization where we acknowledge, respect, and embrace each other’s differences to ultimately drive better outcomes for our members, clients, dentists, broker partners and communities.
+These differences can include gender, sex (which includes discrimination on the basis of sex characteristics, including intersex traits; pregnancy or related conditions; sexual orientation; gender identity or expression; and sex stereotypes), race, color, religious creed, national origin, citizenship, age, physical or intellectual disability, protected veteran status, marital status, genetic information, or any other characteristic protected by law.
+We strive to be a model-inclusive organization where we acknowledge, respect, and embrace each other’s differences to ultimately drive better outcomes for our members, clients, dentists, broker partners, and communities.

-We help foster this inclusive culture by offering employees opportunities to learn about and celebrate different backgrounds, cultures and perspectives as well as share their own stories.
+We help foster this inclusive culture by offering employees opportunities to learn about and celebrate different backgrounds, cultures, and perspectives as well as share their own stories.
 One way we do this is by offering learning and engagement opportunities, including trainings, formal and informal discussions, and celebrations that often coincide with a theme or monthly commemoration.
 These opportunities frequently result in emotional, thought-provoking, educational, and insightful moments that help better appreciate and understand each other.
-For Black History Month, we hosted two lunch and learns for our employees with two extraordinary guests.
+For Black History Month, we host a "Lunch & Learn" for our employees.

 Our first lunch and learn took place earlier this month and featured special guest Shanta Nurullah, a musician (she plays sitar, bass and mbira), artist and storyteller.
 Showcasing her talents, Ms. Nurullah used instruments, song and spoken word to depict the journey of Black Americans in our nation.
 She told personal stories, including that of her great grandmother who was enslaved in this country, and encouraged us all to engage in courageous conversations with our families to learn our personal place in history.
 While uncomfortable at times, Ms. Nurullah was unapologetic about our country’s history and current struggles with race; however, her optimism for our future is undeniable.
 She summed it up perfectly, “It’s all about seeing each other as fellow human beings.
 Educate yourself, your children, your grandchildren to create a world that works for all of us.”
 More information about Nurullah and her work, including the schedule for her upcoming shows, can be found on her website.